Receiving Your Benefits

 Once you have been admitted to VWCC, talk to an advisor and select a program of study.
 Request transcripts from all previous educational and military training and have them evaluated for possible credit toward your program.
 This is a Department of Veterans Affairs (DVA) requirement.
 If this has not been completed, your benefits may be suspended until your prior credit has been evaluated and reported to the DVA.

 Submit a copy of the Certification Request for VA Educational Benefits form (commonly known as the blue form) to your VA certifying official (VACO) each term you enroll.
 Your VACO will then certify your enrollment with the VA Regional Processing Center in Buffalo, NY.

-Priority deadline for Summer 2020: April 30th.
-After this date, you should expect your Ch.
+Priority deadline for Spring 2023: December 10th, for Summer 2023: April 20th, for Fall 2023: July 20th.
+After these dates, you should expect your Ch.
 33 book stipend to arrive after classes have begun.

 New applicants should allow at least 8 to 10 weeks from the date your application for benefits and your certification of enrollment were processed by the college to receive your first check.
 You will be paid retroactively from the first day of class.
 Once you receive your first check, subsequent checks should arrive near the end of each month if you remain continuously enrolled.

 Students may inquire about the status of a pending claim by calling the VA national call center at 1-888-442-4551 Monday through Friday, during the hours 10-6 Eastern.

 Under all VA programs other than Ch 33 and Voc Rehab, the student is responsible for all up-front costs.
 This means your tuition must be paid when you register for class.
 You may be eligible to receive financial aid to cover these costs.
 Submit an application at https://studentaid.gov/ to see if you qualify.